memarino92/portfolio/src/pages/blog/caesars-box/index.md

 Of course, there's many other ways we could have accomplished this encoder.
 You could do it without ever building an actual message grid, and with lower time and space complexity.
 Improving on this method or devising new ones is left as an excercise for the reader.
 If you come up with a new way to accomplish this, I'd love to see it!
 You can find me on twitter at [@mmarino92](https://twitter.com/mmarino92).

 To close us out, here's a compilation of the movies included at the start of each chapter of _Learn to Program BASIC_.
-You'll see what I mean about the 90s aspect, but it's still a fun look, and definitely had a lasting impression on me!
+You'll see what I mean about the 90s aspect of the game but it's a fun watch, and definitely had a lasting impression on me!
 Enjoy!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uBYz9syhNAA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>